Updated on March 23 after state officials announced appointments would be opened to all adults starting March 29.

 Vaccines are continuing to be shipped to providers across Texas, including in North Texas.

-Here are some providers that will alert you to let you know when it's your turn to get vaccinated and if you're in groups 1A or 1B, providers may help you make an appointment to get the vaccine.
+Here are some providers that will alert you to let you know when it's your turn to get vaccinated.
+If you're in groups 1A, 1B or 1C, then providers may help you make an appointment to get the vaccine.

-So far, more than 1,947,164 Texans have received at least one dose of the COVID-19 vaccine, according to the state health department.
-There have been 499,436 Texans fully vaccinated, as of Feb.
-2.
+As of March 10, more than 4,695,684 Texans have received at least one dose of the COVID-19 vaccine, according to the state health department.
+There have been 2,541,063 Texans fully vaccinated, as of March 10.

-Dallas County has created a website where residents can register and prescreen for the COVID-19 vaccine in both Phase 1A and 1B.
+Dallas County has created a website where residents can register and prescreen for the COVID-19 vaccine in Phases 1A, 1B and 1C.
+The vaccine mega center is being operated by the county and FEMA.

 Dallas County is offering vaccines to people who do not live in the county.